Porknstuff/gap-fib-divergence-core/README.md

 # gap-fib-divergence-core

-Core logic for intraday trading system using gaps, fibs, and divergence detection
+Core logic for intraday trading system using gaps, fibs, and divergence detection.